ARISE is located in the Willamette Valley near Eugene, Tracktown USA and home of the University of Oregon.

-Once we receive a completed online application, application fee, and three references, we will typically review the application and email a final decision within one to two weeks.
+Once we receive a completed online application, application fee, and three references, we will typically review the application and email a final decision within two weeks.
 The longest wait is usually for reference forms, so applicants should be sure to ask their references to submit the online reference forms as soon as possible.

 How does ARISE compare to other evangelism schools?

 Because we have not done comparative research on any other program, the best way to see the difference between our program and any other is to compare the information (curriculum, instructors, philosophy, format, etc.) from each school.
 An important thing to note is that our primary goal is not to train Bible workers, pastors, or evangelists, though some of our graduates do follow those career paths.
 Rather, our goal is to develop disciples and strengthen their relationships with Christ.
 Most of our students do not come with the purpose of going into full-time ministry.
 Though some feel called to full-time ministry after the program, most graduates go back to their schools, churches, and communities as lay members who have a passion to spread the gospel.

 What is the typical age of the people in the program?

 We only accept students that are at least 18 years old by the time the program begins.
 However, there is no age limit in our program.
 The majority of our students are typically between 18-30, but we've also had students in their 40s, 50s, 60s, and beyond.

 What is the size of the class?

 We usually plan our class sizes to be around 30-35 students, which allows for an ideal student-to-teacher ratio.

 Can I get college credit for going through the ARISE program?